 Summer is here!
-We can barely contain our excitement for all the grilling, beach-ing, and rosé-drinking glory… but that’s not all!
-Although we love all varieties of seafood year-round, it feels particularly indulgent during the summer, when our fishy favorites oft come prepared in their fried form.
+We can barely contain our excitement for all the grilling, beach-ing, and rosé-drinking glory… but that’s not all.
+Although we love all varieties of seafood year-round, it feels particularly indulgent during the summer, when our fish favorites oft come prepared in their fried form.
 Even better, we’re most often found enjoying our crispy calamari (side of fries, of course) at a cute, insta-worthy beachside shack.
 No frills, no plates, no forks, just delicious, summer seafood.
 These are our favorites:

-Honestly, fish tacos hit the stop any day of the year, but they really do scream summer.
+Honestly, fish tacos hit the spot any day of the year, but they really do scream summer.
 We love an extra-crispy fish taco with crunchy slaw and plenty of lime squeezed on top.
 Taco trucks have some of the best out there, though they’re pretty simple to make at home, too.

 Pro Tip: Use a mild, easily available white fish like tilapia—it’ll crisp up well.
 For an easy lime crema, combine lime juice, Greek yogurt, and bit of mayo with some salt and pepper and drizzle over your tacos.

 Po’ Boy Sandwich